Loewe mixes fashion with giant confetti cubes at Paris show

 VALLI GETS ECLECTIC

-A Balkan and Eastern aesthetic permeated a sparkling, and sometimes eclectic, display from Italy’s Giambattista Valli.
+A Balkan and Eastern aesthetic permeated a sparkling, and sometimes eclectic, display from Italian designer Giambattista Valli.

 Tight ethnic waistcoats mixed with ruffles, gold buttons, 60s minidresses, florals, floaty tulle, thick tweed, black leather biker boots, shades, gold banded waists and even menswear looks.